aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ## Data analysis

-We quantified the effect of phylogenetic distance on each of distributional (Question 1) and diet (Question 2) similarity.
+We quantified the effect of phylogenetic distance on each of distributional (Hypothesis 1) and diet (Hypothesis 2) similarity.
 First, we calculated phylogenetic distance between each pair of species, then fit several functions to the relationship between phylogenetic diversity an either distributional or diet similarity.
 We used linear, constant, and several appropriate nonlinear functions (nonlinear, because our measures of similarity are bounded by 0 and 1; see below).
 We compared these models using AIC and generated confidence intervals as appropriate (parametric or bootstrap for linear and nonlinear, respectively).
 We evaluated both distributional and diet similarity between predators using Pianka's index of niche overlap [@Pianka1974]:

 $O_{kl}=\dfrac{\sum_i^n{p_{il} p_{ik}}}{\sqrt{\sum_i^n{p_{il}^2} \sum_i^n{p_{ik}^2}}}$

 For each pair of predators, $p_{ik}$ and $p_{il}$ represent the preference of predator $k$ or $l$ for resource or habitat $i$.
 The value $O_{kl}$ represents similarity (in our case, in either distribution or diet) and ranges from 0 (complete dissimilarity) to 1 (complete similarity).
-The $n$ resources represent the different habitats surveyed for Question 1 (distributional similarity), or the different prey species assayed for Question 2 (diet similarity).
-Preference ($p_{ik}$) represents the proportion of a predator's total metabolic capacity found in a particular bromeliad (Question 1); or the proportion of feeding trials in which it ate a particular prey (Question 2).
+The $n$ resources represent the different habitats surveyed for Hypothesis 1 (distributional similarity), or the different prey species assayed for Hypothesis 2 (diet similarity).
+Preference ($p_{ik}$) represents the proportion of a predator's total metabolic capacity found in a particular bromeliad (Hypothesis 1); or the proportion of feeding trials in which it ate a particular prey (Hypothesis 2).
+We also compared these effects via a Mantel test, to check for overall correlation between the phylogenetic distance matrix and dissimilarity in either predator distribution or diet preferences.

 We tested effects of both single and multiple predator species on community responses with a manipulative experiment where identical prey communities were exposed to treatments of either a single predator, or pairs of predators representing increasing phylogenetic diversity.
 We divided the analysis of this experiment into three parts: quantifying the effect of phylogenetic distance on prey community similarity, on community and ecosystem responses responses, and on non-additive effects.
 First, we compared the four treatments with single predator species by calculating the similarity in species composition (Pianka's index) between surviving prey communities and relating this to the phylogenetic distance between predators.
 If predator feeding choices are phylogenetically conserved, that diet similarity will decline with increasing phylogenetic distance.

-Second, we examined how predators affected the five community and ecosystem responses measured in this experiment, testing in turn the effect of predator presence, number, species identity, and finally phylogenetic diversity.
+Second, we measured five community and ecosystem responses measured in this experiment, testing in turn the effect of predator presence, number, species identity, and finally phylogenetic diversity.
 To test for an effect of predator presence, we compared the control treatment (predators absent) with the mean responses of all seven treatments that did contain predators.
 To test for an effect of predator species number (one or two predators), we compared the means of all single-species treatments with the means of all two-species treatments.
 To test for an effect of predator identity, we compared all four single-species treatments.
 Finally, to test for an effect of predator combinations we compared all two-species treatments (3 pairs total).
 We analyzed each of these of these orthogonal comparisons with one-way ANOVA.

 In our third and final analysis we quantified the non-additive effect of predator species.
 We calculated this effect as the difference between the response in bromeliads with both predator species (n=5) and the mean response in bromeliads with either one of these two predator species